achyutvarma/task--management-code-python/README.md

-ADQ-Task-Management - User & Task Management Module This project is a Python-based User and Task Management application that uses Tkinter for a graphical user interface (GUI).
+## Task-Management - User & Task Management Module
+- This project is a Python-based User and Task Management application that uses Tkinter for a graphical user interface (GUI).
 The application allows adding users, assigning tasks to users, updating task statuses, viewing all tasks, and deleting a user along with their tasks.

-Features
+# Features
 Add Users
 -> Allows creating users.